baron2chung01/algo-trade/README.md

 - Navigate to <http://127.0.0.1:8000> and enter the symbols, RSI thresholds, and allocation settings you want to inspect.
 - The page overlays buy markers on top of candlesticks, streams the cumulative equity curve, and highlights metrics such as net profit, total return, and drawdown.
 - Adjust the `--store-path` flag (or `ALGO_TRADE_STORE_PATH` environment variable) to point at the Parquet cache containing historical bars.
+- On the VCP page, pick between an exhaustive grid search or the new simulated annealing optimizer.
+Grid runs every combination in your parameter ranges, while annealing samples the search space using the iteration, temperature, and cooling settings exposed in the form.

 ## Repository layout (work in progress)